How the Instagram Algorithm Works and What You Can Do About It

 - If it is getting more engagement than your average, then a larger percentage of your audience sees it and the higher it appears on people’s home feeds, as well as having a higher likelihood of being shown on other Explorer Pages = more people see your posts and discover your page.

-People “hack” the algorithm because they know which engagement metrics it evaluates (i.e. how fast and how often your audience looks at, likes, comments, shares and saves your new posts).
+People “hack” the algorithm because they know which engagement metrics it evaluates (i.e. how fast and how often your audience looks at, likes, comments, shares and saves your new posts and stories).
 So, they change the way they use the app to favor those metrics and “trick” the algorithm into believing their content is more delightful.
 By doing this, they are ranked higher on people’s home and explorer pages, which means that more eyes see their content and discover their page.
-This doesn’t mean their content is necessarily “more delightful”, they just understand how the algorithm evaluates content and they use that knowledge in order to be surfaced to more people.
-If you are a business on Instagram that earns an income by being discovered by more people, this knowledge can be a very valuable.
+This doesn’t mean their content is necessary “more delightful”, they just understand how the algorithm evaluates content and they use that knowledge in order to be surfaced to more people.
+If you are a business on Instagram that earns an income by being discovered by more people, this knowledge can be very valuable (that’s also why a lot of influencers show up on your Explorer Page).

 So now that you know how the algorithm works, what should you do about it?